Skip to main content

 Most often, the power lines from the controller to the magnet are considered safe and therefore not built redundant.
 However, in some harsh environments, cables and cable drums can not be considered safe.

 If required, two independent electric power circuits for one single magnet can be realised.
-Two cables, two cable drums, two electric coils in the magnet and two power modules PowerPickTM build up such independant electric power circuits.
+Two cables, two cable drums, two electric coils in the magnet and two power modules PowerPickTM build up such independent electric power circuits.
 Even a short cut at any location of one circuit will not stop this system from operating.

 Figure 1: Redundant Magnet Controller SmartPickTM